-Clubs are advised to ensure that they have both a Safeguarding Adults and Safeguarding and Protecting Children policy and that they are adopted by the club as a whole and that all members are aware of it.
+Clubs are advised to ensure that they have both a Safeguarding Adults and Safeguarding and Protecting Children Policy.
+These should be adopted by the club as a whole and all members should be made are aware of them.

-Many clubs have found it useful to adopt a Code of Conduct so that young participants, parents and volunteers are clear about their responsibilities - see the related documents below.
+Many clubs also find it useful to adopt a Code of Conduct so that young participants, parents, and volunteers are clear about their responsibilities.

 The legislation is aimed at commercial providers of outdoor adventure activities and not at private members' clubs.
 As a result of RYA pressure during the passage of the Bill through Parliament, bona fide non-profit making clubs providing instruction to their own members were excluded from the application of the legislation.